oliverkuchies/matter-management-challenge/OLIVERS_NOTES.md

 LIMIT 25 OFFSET 0;

 Supposedly EAV in general is an anti-pattern and not recommended, but if we were to add a layer on top of this for scale we could use Elastic Search (perhaps with Postgres sync).
+I think that these Matters would function better as MongoDB documents, it would allow a loose sortable structure that is managed on the app layer, and typed.

+# Difficulties
+There was a difficulty getting search to work for the "in memory" values such as SLA or resolution time.
+The reason for this was because the logic was processed in TS backend.
+If it was processed in SQL, it would be easier to create queries.
+I had to pull a batch of 10,000 items in-order to do this search successfully, but even this has limitations.
+10,000 gives a good pool of matters to search through but may not be enough for clients with up to 100K matters.

 ## Assumptions
 -> When a ticket has progressed, but then moved back to todo -> it is still prefixed with In Progress:
--> When a ticket has not progressed, and has no time associated with it, it returns '-'
+-> When a ticket has not progressed, and has no time associated with it, it returns '-' -> Search against SLA & Resolution Time is a bit tricky with time constraints of task.
+I have added additional search filter boxes to assist with these.
+-> I have the EAV as a materialised table as EAV has lots of joins which isn't optimal.

+**If this system needed to handle 10× the current load (100,000 matters, 1,000+ concurrent users), what would you do?**

+I would partition based on the hash of the matter id along with the created at address.
+This would allow for scale and a high cardinality partition.
+I also think the current data structure isn't optimal for developers nor scale.
+It would make more sense to use a document based approach for each matter as opposed to this multi-join system.
+The matters are documents after all, and MongoDB is able to scale horizontally while Postgres can only scale vertically.

+I cant tell you too much about ElasticSearch, i've never implemented it.
+But I hear that it supports > 64 indexes which is the cap for Mongo and other databases.
+For search solutions it could come in handy, but perhaps its over optimising.
+First step would be to move to Mongo to avoid joins, which would decrease queries substantially.
+Cost for ElasticSearch is quite pricey from what i've heard, but MongoDB should be pretty much inline with current implementation.

+Postgres can certainly remain for user rego etc, where transactions are required.
+RDBMS are better for transaction management and offer very strong consistency along with linearization.
+Great for managing race conditions.

+There are great tools for connection pooling such as Aurora DB Proxy which allows for multiple connections to be pooled as one.
+We have had great success with this.
+I would recommend this, the cost is minimal.

+If consistency is required, then quorums can be utilised with DB tools such as CassandraDB, which are object based like Mongo.
+This would allow for stronger consistency across user usage.

+I have implemented materialised views but the limitation is that every mutation requires an update to be made, and a cron would not be sufficient since it would not respect the data that needs to be visible to the user.

+Adding caching on a repository level would also be helpful (as some queries may repeat themselves), but I have added it on a service level which should suffice for this exercise.

+Using read replication can be helpful for RDBMS systems so that reads are not overloading the system.
+Using Redis clusters with multiple replicas can also be helpful as they would reduce load on cache calls.

+Another consideration is the region of the users.
+If delivering cross region, it becomes quite expensive to cater for each region.
+For instance, if i have clients in US and AU, the connection from US to AU will take a lot of latency.
+However, adding US and AU servers will be expensive.

+These thoughs are not inspired by AI or anything like that, i've genuinely had a think - perhaps I have more to learn but these are my thoughts about the Manner Management system.

+Thanks for the fun learning exercise. :)

+## Other recommendations
+- Adding a monorepo structure could be handy here as some utilities are imported twice in package.jsons.